 The Six Line Wrasse originates in the Central and Indo-West Pacific Ocean, and the Red Sea as well.
 These fish can also be found in the northern part of New South Wales, the northern part of the Great Barrier Reef and areas around northwestern Australia.

 Six Line Wrasses are hardy fish that are relatively easy to keep in a saltwater aquarium.
 A relatively small fish, they tend to stay under 3 inches long, which means you can keep them in a tank that is 20-30 gallons in volume.

 While the SLW is a naturally bold fish, they do best when kept with a moderate amount of live rock.
 They will dart in and out of the aquascape for protection and will scour the rock looking for a tasty morsel to eat.

 Feeding the Six Line Wrasse

-The six line wrasse is a carnivorous fish, spending most of their time picking at live rocks in search for small parasites and crustaceans.
+The six-line wrasse is a carnivorous fish, spending most of their time picking at live rocks in search for small worms (like bristle worms), parasites, and crustaceans.

 These are very active fish.
 If possible, try to feed them 2-3 times a day.